ATP Tour BMW Open Results | Federal News Network

 |Singles

-Cristian Garin, Chile, and Juan Ignacio Londero, Argentina, def. vs. Roman Jebavy, Czech republic, and Andres Molteni (4), Argentina, 6-3, 7-6.
+Denys Molchanov, Ukraine, and Igor Zelenay, Slovakia, def.
+Cristian Garin, Chile, and Juan Ignacio Londero, Argentina, 6-3, 6-4.

 Copyright © 2019 The Associated Press.
 All rights reserved.
 This website is not intended for users located within the European Economic Area.